adamhsparks/read.abares/README.md

 ## Note for Linux Installers

 If you are using Linux, you will likely need to install several system-level libraries, {pak} will do it's best to install most of them but some may not be installable this way.
-For NECTAR with a fresh Ubuntu image, you can use the following command to install system libraries to install {pak} and then {read.abares}.
+For [Nectar](https://ardc.edu.au/services/ardc-nectar-research-cloud/k with a fresh Ubuntu image, you can use the following command to install system libraries to install {pak} and then {read.abares}.
 In your Linux terminal (not your R console, the "terminal" tab in RStudio should do here in most cases) type:

 ```bash